Duluth's other waterfront

-Hiking : The most scenic Duluth sections of the Superior Hiking Trail are in West Duluth.
-Try the 3.2-mile stretch from Skyline Parkway at Getchell-Highland to the Lake Superior Zoo and the 4.3-mile hike from Magney-Snively Park past Bardon's Peak and Ely's Peak to 123rd Avenue, just off the Munger Trail.
+Hiking: The most scenic Duluth sections of the Superior Hiking Trail are in West Duluth.
+Try the 3.2-mile stretch from Skyline Parkway at Getchell-Highland to the Lake Superior Zoo and, for great views of the river valley, the 4.3-mile hike from Magney-Snively Park past Bardon's Peak and Ely's Peak to 123rd Avenue, just off the Munger Trail.

 For details, see Hiking in Duluth.

-Train ride : The Lake Superior & Mississippi Railroad, run by volunteers, travels along the St. Louis River for narrated 90-minute, 12-mile round-trip tours on weekends from early June through early October.
+Train ride: The Lake Superior & Mississippi Railroad, run by volunteers, travels along the St. Louis River for narrated two-hour, 12-mile round-trip tours on weekends from early June through early October.

-It leaves from a parking lot behind the Little Store, across from the Lake Superior Zoo at Grand Avenue and 71st Avenue West.
+It leaves from a parking lot across from the Lake Superior Zoo at Grand Avenue and 71st Avenue West.

 Several outfitters offer kayak or canoe tours of the St. Louis, a state water trail, and Spirit Lake Marina rents canoes and kayaks as well as pontoon boats and bikes.